-- 1a.A just transition scheme shall be established horizontally across all policy windows.
-This scheme shall comprise investments which address social, economic and environmental challenges deriving from the transition process towards the achievement of the Union's 2030 climate target and its target of achieving climate neutrality by 2050, as well as benefit territories identified in a just transition plan prepared by a Member State in accordance with Article [7] of Regulation [JTF Regulation]. - 1b.All policy windows may include strategic investments including ImportantProjects of Common European Interest to support final recipients whose activities are of strategic importance to the Union, in particular in view of the green and digital transitions, of enhanced resilience and of strengthening strategic value chains.
+- 2. A just transition scheme shall be established horizontally across all policy windows.
+That scheme shall comprise investments that address social, economic and environmental challenges deriving from the transition process towards the achievement of the Union's 2030 climate target and its target of achieving climate neutrality by 2050, as well as benefit territories identified in a just transition plan prepared by a Member State in accordance with the relevant provisions of the Just Transition Fund Regulation. - 3.
+All policy windows may include strategic investments including important projects of common European interest to support final recipients whose activities are of strategic importance to the Union, in particular in view of the green and digital transitions, of enhanced resilience and of strengthening strategic value chains.

-In the case of strategic investments in space, defence and cybersecurity, and in specific types of projects with actual and direct security implications in critical sectors, the investment guidelines shall set out limitations with respect to final recipients controlled by a third country or third country entities and final recipients having their executive management outside the Union with a view to protect the security of the Union and its Member States.
-These limitations shall be set out in line with the principles concerning eligible entities set out in Article [10] of the Regulation [European Defence Fund] and in Article [25] of [Space Programme Regulation].
+In the case of strategic investments in defence and space sectors and in cybersecurity, as well as in specific types of projects with actual and direct security implications in critical sectors, the investment guidelines adopted in accordance with paragraph 9 of this Article (the 'investment guidelines') shall set out limitations with respect to final recipients controlled by a third country or third country entities and final recipients having their executive management outside the Union with a view to protecting the security of the Union and its Member States.
+Those limitations shall be set out in line with the principles concerning eligible entities set out in the relevant provisions of a Regulation of the European Parliament and of the Council establishing the European Defence Fund and repealing Regulation (EU) 2018/1092 and in the relevant provisions of a Regulation of the European Union Agency for the Space Programme and repealing Regulations (EU) No 912/2010, (EU) No 1285/2013, (EU) No 377/2014 and Decision No 541/2014/EU.

-The investment guidelines and subsequently the Steering Board shall set any necessary requirements relating to the control and executive management of final recipients for other areas, and to the control of intermediaries, in the light of any applicable public order or security considerations.
+The investment guidelines shall set out any necessary requirements relating to the control and executive management of final recipients for other areas, and to the control of intermediaries, in the light of any applicable public order or security considerations.
+Taking account of those requirements, the Steering Board shall set out any necessary additional requirements.